zhubao315/learn-agentic-ai/03_design_patterns/readme.md

-# Agentic Design Patterns and Cloud Native Design Patterns
+# Agentic AI Design Patterns

-## Agentic Design Patterns

 Agentic design patterns, as introduced by Anthropic, are architectural and behavioral templates for building effective AI systems powered by large language models (LLMs).
 The focus is on simplicity, transparency, and practical composability over complex frameworks.